bover87/HMB-FFRK-JP-LabMem/README.md

 ![App Screenshot](/docs/img/screenshot_01.png?v=3)

-Built using Visual Studio 2022 Community, Installer using Inno Setup 6, pre-compiled binaries provided on the [releases page](https://github.com/bover87/HMB-FFRK-JP-LabMem/releases/)
+Built using Visual Studio 2022/2026 Community.
+Installer using Inno Setup 6.
+Pre-compiled binaries provided on the [releases page](https://github.com/bover87/HMB-FFRK-JP-LabMem/releases/)

 **Note: button tap locations were calculated as a percentage of a 720 x 1280 screen, this may not work on other screen sizes, more testing needed**